hyson0807/kgency_landingPage/README.md

-  # K-Agency Landing Page Design
+  # LinkJob Landing Page Design

-  This is a code bundle for K-Agency Landing Page Design.
+  This is a code bundle for LinkJob Landing Page Design.
 The original project is available at https://www.figma.com/design/AWzDufQI3qKsL41DBydjqn/K-Agency-Landing-Page-Design.

   ## Running the code